 - Investigate if a mortgage is something you can afford

-Getting mortgage loans is achievable with high performing rates in cities like Lagos and Abuja but you might face some difficulties.
+Obtaining mortgage loans with high performance rates is possible in cities such as Lagos and Abuja, but you may face some challenges.

-Here is a process on getting mortgage facilities.
+Here is a process for getting mortgage facilities.

-When you are planning to buy a home, you will need to make a deposit.
-A certain percentage required by the property owners and the financing institution involved in giving the loan.
+Save a deposit: When you decide to buy a house, you will need to put down a deposit.
+Which is a particular percentage is required by both the property owners and the lending institution.

 - Abbey Building Society